 DENVER – Colorado lawmakers are considering a bill to improve maternal health aimed at bettering pregnancy outcomes for minority women, as the U.S. recognizes Black Maternal Health Week.

-About 700 women across the country die annually from complications during pregnancy, delivery and post-partum.
-Black and Indigenous women are about three times as likely to die from pregnancy-related causes as White women, according to the federal Centers for Disease Control and Prevention.
+About 700 women across the country die annually from complications during pregnancy, delivery and postpartum.
+Black and Indigenous women are about three times as likely to die from pregnancy-related causes as white women, according to the Centers for Disease Control and Prevention.

-“I call on all Americans to recognize the importance of addressing the crisis of Black maternal mortality and morbidity in this country,” President Joe Biden said in a proclamation announcing April 11 through April 17, 2021, as Black Maternal Health Week.
+“I call on all Americans to recognize the importance of addressing the crisis of Black maternal mortality and morbidity in this country,” Biden said in a proclamation Tuesday, announcing April 11 to 17 as Black Maternal Health Week.

 “There are big systemic changes that will challenge the status quo, but they are necessary steps to reduce inequality and lower the maternal mortality rates for people of color,” said Democratic Sen. Janet Buckner, one of the bill’s sponsors.

-The bill directs the Colorado Maternal Mortality Review Committee to collect data about race and ethnicity correlations for birth outcomes, neonatal intensive care unit stays, pre-eclampsia cases, deaths and distances traveled for care, Buckner said.
+The bill directs the Colorado Maternal Mortality Review Committee to collect data on race and ethnicity correlations for birth outcomes, neonatal intensive care unit stays, preeclampsia cases, deaths and distances traveled for care, Buckner said.
 It also requires the health department to make recommendations to improve numerous topics on maternal health.

 “Black women should not be dying on the table because their doctor dismissed that she had high blood pressure,” said Democratic Sen. Rhonda Fields, chairwoman of the Senate committee.